Sonar

 Multi-tenant B2B

-Workspaces, roles (OWNER, ADMIN, MEMBER), invites, API keys, audit log.
+Workspaces, roles (OWNER, ADMIN, MEMBER), invites, API keys, audit log, Stripe billing, and delivery tracking through Resend.
 Three isolation layers — Postgres row-level scoping, application-layer guards on every server action, and Supabase Storage bucket policies keyed by workspace ID.

 Status